 Your house is on the market, you have a Realtor in your corner, and interested parties will be showing up soon for open houses and walkthroughs.
 Unfortunately, there’s one sticking point that could create issues very soon: bad neighbors.
-Here are some tips to sell your house with bad neighbors in Los Angeles.
+Here are some tips to sell your house with bad neighbors in Riverside.

 IDENTIFY THE PROBLEM AREAS